Ladder logic: Syntax and examples

 The language itself can be seen as a set of connections between logical checkers (contacts) and actuators (coils).
-If a path can be traced between the left side of the rung and the output, through asserted (true or "closed") contacts, the rung is true and the output coil storage bit is asserted (1) or true.
-If no path can be traced, then the output is false (0) and the "coil" by analogy to electromechanical relays is considered "de-energized".
-The analogy between logical propositions and relay contact status is due to Claude Shannon.
+When a path exists from the left side of the rung to the output through asserted (true or "closed") contacts, the rung is considered true, and the output coil storage bit is set to 1 or (true).
+If no such path exists, the output is false (0), and the "coil" by analogy to electromechanical relays is considered "de-energized".
+This analogy between logical propositions and relay contact status was established by Claude Shannon.

 Ladder logic has contacts that make or break circuits to control coils.
 Each coil or contact corresponds to the status of a single bit in the programmable controller's memory.
 Unlike electromechanical relays, a ladder program can refer any number of times to the status of a single bit, equivalent to a relay with an indefinitely large number of contacts.

 So-called "contacts" may refer to physical ("hard") inputs to the programmable controller from physical devices such as pushbuttons and limit switches via an integrated or external input module, or may represent the status of internal storage bits which may be generated elsewhere in the program.

 Each rung of ladder language typically has one coil at the far right.
 Some manufacturers may allow more than one output coil on a rung.